EthKan/contract-ui-demo/README.md

 ```
 npm start
 ```
-If you receive this error it means MetaMask is out of sync with your local testnet.
+If you receive this error it means MetaMask is out of sync with your local testnet: `Error: the tx doesn't have the correct nonce. account has nonce of: 6 tx has nonce of: 5`.
 Try redeploying the contract to a new address and change the hardcoded `ethKanDeployedAddress` config in App.js.